 At Home After a Knee Replacement

-Returning to your daily activities after a knee replacement takes time, but active rehabilitation can help speed the process.
+Returning to your daily activities after a knee replacement takes time, but engaging in your care can help speed the process.

-After a knee replacement surgery, you may be discharged the same day or spend 1 to 4 days in the hospital.
-Your surgeon will consider your overall health and if you have help at home when deciding which path is best for you.
-If you go home directly after surgery, you will need a friend or family member to help you at home for at least several days, and up to several weeks, after discharge.
+After a knee replacement surgery, you may be discharged the same day or spend several days in the hospital.
+Once discharged, you will need a friend or family member to help you at home for at least several days, and up to several weeks.

-If you stay in the hospital, you will be able to go home once you:
+Generally, you will be able to leave the hospital once you:

 • Have good pain control